jonnitto/Uberspace.Deployer/README.md

 | `config:dump`               | Print host configuration                                                       |
 | `config:hosts`              | Print all hosts                                                                |

+## Usage with ddev

+If you use [ddev] for local development, the task `dep flow:import` will not work.
+You have to enable the setting `ddev` to `true` to make it work.
+Please run this task not inside the container.

 ## Slack notifications

 The parameter `slack_webhook` accepts an array with strings beside a simple string.